vesta-webtrees-2-custom-modules/vesta_relatives/README.md

 This [webtrees](https://www.webtrees.net/) custom module provides an extended 'Families' tab, with hooks for other custom modules.
 The project’s website is [cissee.de](https://cissee.de).

+This is a webtrees 2.x module - It cannot be used with webtrees 1.x.
+For its webtrees 1.x counterpart, see [here](https://github.com/ric2016/relatives_with_hooks).

 ## Contents

 * [Features](#features)